blue-moon02/My_Cart_App/README.md

 Database: MongoDB

 # Setup Instructions
-1. Backend Setup
-Install Node.js and MongoDB:
-Ensure that you have both Node.js and MongoDB installed.
+* Install Node.js and MongoDB: Ensure that you have both Node.js and MongoDB installed.
 You can install MongoDB by following the official MongoDB Installation Guide.

-Clone the Repository: Clone the backend repository from your GitHub or local setup.

-bash
-Copy code
-git clone <your-backend-repo-url>
-cd my-cart-backend
 Install Dependencies: Install the necessary Node.js packages using npm or yarn.

-bash
-Copy code
-npm install
-Start the Backend: Start the backend server.

-bash
-Copy code
-npm run dev
-The backend should now be running at http://localhost:5000.

-2. Frontend Setup
-Clone the Frontend Repository: Clone the frontend repository from your GitHub or local setup.
+Clone the Repository: Clone the repository from your GitHub or local setup.

 ```
-git clone <your-frontend-repo-url>
+git clone <your-repo-url>
 cd my-cart-frontend
 ```

-Install Dependencies: Install the required frontend dependencies.
+Install Dependencies: Install the required frontend & backend dependencies.
 ```
 npm install
 ```

-Run the backend server, it will show connected to MongoDB
+Run the backend server(running on port 5000), it will show connected to MongoDB
 ```
 npx ts-node ./backend/server.ts
 ```